Dorset County Hospital NHS Foundation Trust

 Dorset County Hospital NHS Foundation Trust runs Dorset County Hospital, an NHS district general hospital in the town of Dorchester, Dorset, England.
 The hospital is the hub of the district's inpatient facilities but community hospitals, formerly owned by the North and South West Dorset primary care groups are situated in the surrounding major towns and provide the 'spokes' to the central unit.
 Dorset County Hospital has 500 beds.

+History

+On the 1 April 1991, West Dorset General Hospitals NHS Trust started operating services provided by the then named West Dorset County Hospital now known as Dorset County Hospital.
+The Trust became a foundation trust on 1 June 2007, changing its name to Dorset County Hospital NHS Foundation Trust.